Mutual Fund Tax FAQ

 Remember that investments held in a brokerage account are taxed on capital gains and on interest income or dividends.
 You'll have a capital gain for which you'll owe a tax if you sell a mutual fund at a price (NAV) higher than the price for which you purchased it.
 Any any interest income or dividends earned on investments in a brokerage account will be taxed as ordinary income, just as if you received pay from an employer.

 You can minimize taxes when it's possible and appropriate for your investment objectives by keeping you income-generating investments, such as bond funds and dividend-producing stock funds, in your 401(k) or IRA.
 Keep your tax-efficient funds, such as growth stock funds, small-cap stock funds, index funds, and ETFs, in your taxable brokerage account.

 What Is Tax Cost Ratio and How Do I Find It?

 The tax cost ratio measures the amount of annualized return an investor loses to taxes.
 For example, the investor's net return after taxes is 8% if a mutual fund's tax cost ratio is 2% and the return of the fund is 10%.
 Look for low tax cost ratios to find tax-efficient funds.

 Morningstar is a mutual fund research and analysis company that calculates and provides tax cost ratio:

 - Go to Morningstar.com.

-- Enter the Ticker symbol at the top of the page.
+- Enter the ticker symbol at the top of the page.
 Now you're on the fund's "quote" page.

 - Click on the "Tax" link on the toolbar beneath the fund name.
 You'll find the tax-cost ratio on this page.